MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-secure-connection.md

 > [!NOTE]
 > This guidance is specific to Holographic Remoting on HoloLens 2 and Windows PCs running [Windows Mixed Reality](../../discover/navigating-the-windows-mixed-reality-home.md).

 This page gives you an overview of network security for Holographic Remoting.
-You'll find information about
+You'll find information about:

-* security in the context of Holographic Remoting and why you might need it
+* Security in the context of Holographic Remoting and why you might need it
-* recommended measures based on different use cases
+* Recommended measures based on different use cases

 ## Holographic Remoting security